 In response to client demand, the CHS is aggressively converting from the production of paper charts to the production of a digital hydrographic database, which can be used either to produce paper charts or to supply data for Electronic Chart Display and Information Systems (ECDIS).
 There is a massive amount of existing digital and hard-copy data, referenced to the present vertical datums, which may be incorporated into a digital database for use in creating next-generation ECDIS.
 Depths used for such an ECDIS should ideally be referred to a "seamless" vertical-reference surface.
-Such a surface cannot easily be derived from the present set of tidal datums (and reference water levels along rivers and for lakes).
+Such a surface cannot easily be derived from the present set of Chart Datums (tidal datums, reference water levels along rivers, and reference levels for lakes).

-The present set of tidal datums are based on data from approximately 1200 tidal stations in Canada.
-At most of these, the tidal datum is based on the minimum of one month of tidal observations.
-For many of these stations, the tidal datum is only a local datum (the bench-marks which monument the tidal datum are isolated and not connected to any outside network).
-A weak connection may exist through water level transfer between gauges, or by reference to Mean Sea Level values.
-The issues here are not restricted to vertical references in tidal waters, but also (perhaps even more critically) to reference water levels along navigable rivers.
+The present set of Chart Datums in Canada are based on data from approximately 1200 water level gauge stations in Canada.
+At most of the tidal stations, the Chart Datum is based on a minimum of one month of tidal observations.
+For many of these stations, the tidal datum is only a local datum (the benchmarks which monument the tidal datum are isolated and not connected to any outside network).
+A weak connection may exist through water level transfer between gauges, or by reference to Mean Sea Level (MSL) values.
+Reference water levels along navigable rivers are generally based on water level observations spanned several years, so that seasonal and year-to-year averages The issues here are not restricted to vertical references in tidal waters, but also (perhaps even more critically) to reference water levels along navigable rivers.